hyphanet/website/content/pages/download.md

 <!--
 Steps:

-* [Download and install Freenet][autostart]
+* [Download and install Hyphanet][autostart]
 * [Add friends (or connect to strangers)][add_friends]
-* [Start using Freenet!][usage]
+* [Start using Hyphanet!][usage]

 [autostart]: #autostart
 [add_friends]: #note
 [usage]: #usage
 -->

-Download and install Freenet:
+Download and install Hyphanet:

 * [For Windows](#windows)
 * [For macOS, GNU/Linux & POSIX](#gnulinux-posix)

 <!--* [For macOS](#macos)-->

-*Freenet is free and open source software available under GPLv2+.
+*Hyphanet is free and open source software available under GPLv2+.
 The source code is on [GitHub](https://github.com/freenet/fred).*

 ## Windows

 Download and run [the installer][url_win_installer] ([gpg signature][url_win_installer_sig]; [keyring][url_keyring])

-[Download Freenet for Windows][url_win_installer]{: .download-button}
+[Download Hyphanet for Windows][url_win_installer]{: .download-button}

-It will automatically install Freenet and other required components for you.
+It will automatically install Hyphanet and other required components for you.
-When done, your default browser will automatically open up to Freenet's web-based user interface.
+When done, your default browser will automatically open up to Hyphanet's web-based user interface.

 ![]({static}/assets/img/install/1-langselect-windows.png)

-Freenet requires Windows 8.1 or later.
+Hyphanet requires Windows 8.1 or later.

-**Note**: Once a Windows version reaches end of life, we do not guarantee any longer support, or the fact that Freenet will install and/or work in such environments.
-However, it is not mandatory that Freenet will not work on an older Windows OS.
+**Note**: Once a Windows version reaches end of life, we do not guarantee any longer support, or the fact that Hyphanet will install and/or work in such environments.
+However, it is not mandatory that Hyphanet will not work on an older Windows OS.
 We always strongly recommend you to take security very seriously, and run up to date software that receives security updates, to be on the safe side.